danjshannon/danjshannon/README.md

 - 👋 Hi, I’m @danjshannon
 - 👀 I’m interested in full-stack web development, decentralized web technologies, and cybersecurity.
-- 🌱 I’m currently learning computer science and cybersecurity.
+- 🌱 I'm currently learning cybersecurity and blockchain.
 I am earning a Masters of Science in Cybersecurity from Syracuse University (College of Engineering and Computer Science).
 - 💞️ I’m looking to collaborate on decentralized web technologies, specifically IPFS or blockchain technologies.
 - 📫 How to reach me ... dan.j.shannon@gmail.com